 Facet offers an in-depth onboarding process, which helps them get a feel for your goals and financial situation.
 Here's how to get started with Facet:

-- Schedule an introductory call: Click the ‘Schedule Your Intro’ button on the website to schedule an introductory call.
+- Schedule an introductory call: Select the 'How It Works' tab and then click the 'Book Your Free Intro Call' button on the website to schedule an introductory call.

-- Introductory call: This free 30-minute call helps Facet get a better idea of your goals and provides insight into how they work with members.
+- Introductory call: This free call helps Facet get a better idea of your goals and provides insight into how they work with members.
 If you choose to move on from this step, Facet matches you with a CFP who best fits your needs.

 Alternatives to consider